katiejyoung/Capstone/README.md

 ```
 3. Note the popup alert warning of possible attack

+### Buffer Overflow Attack
+**bufferExploit.sh**
+* BufferExploit takes advantage of the buffer used on record names when inserting a new record
+* A curl POST is sent with a number value, allocating empty space instead of saving a string value
+* Overflow memory is then accessed on the user page as a new record with the name being the data

+**Directions to use bufferExploit.sh:**
+1. The data for the Kyle profile has been hardcoded into the attack code (the attacker needs a profile and their profile ID)
+2. Run the script and access memory data at flip3.engr.oregonstate.edu:6061/user/Kyle&12345
+3. Repeatly run the script to get chunks of memory to later decode and decipther

+**To use the script:** ./bufferExploit.sh

 ### Denial of Service (DoS) Attack
 **Fork Bomb:**
 1. Make sure that the active internet browser will not block popups